Best Baby Lotions and Ointments of 2020

 We've been testing baby gear for almost eight years.
 We've tested a variety of categories from sunscreen and bathtubs to washcloths and baby wipes.
 We purchase and test most products in a side-by-side, hands-on format in the real world with real babies and parents.
 To determine which lotions are the best for babies, Wendy Schmitz, Senior Review Editor, was the lead on product selection, choosing top contenders for testing.
-Wendy is a mother of two, with an education in science and human anatomy, she brings a scientific background to the testing and research of each lotion.
+Wendy is a mother of two, with an education in biology and human anatomy, she brings a scientific background to the testing and research of each lotion.
 Her family used each lotion in the roundup, providing valuable feedback for award winners and product ranking.

 Analysis and Test Results

 The best smelling choices or those with the least amount of odor are the BabyGanics Daily Lotion and Aveeno Baby Daily Moisture Lotion, which both are scent-free.
-Those with a light scent or mild scent include Puracy, which has a slight citrus edge to it that dissipates quickly, and Eucerin Baby Eczema Relief Body Cream, which doesn't have a scent but also isn't truly odor-free like the Babyganics lotion.
+Those with a light scent or mild scent include Puracy, which has a slight citrus edge to it that dissipates quickly, and Eucerin Baby Eczema Relief Body Cream, which doesn't have a scent but also isn't genuinely odor-free like the Babyganics lotion.

 — Wendy Schmitz